Characters: Super Mario Bros: Bowser and his Baddies

 Tropes associated with Big Mr. I:

-A large bully made of ice who must be defeated in order to get a star.
+A large bully made of ice who must be defeated in order to get a Power Star.
 Like normal bullies, he charges at you and must be knocked out of his ring, this time into icy water.

 Tropes associated with Chill Bully: